Unit Overview

 John Cabot: England’s First Explorer of North America

-Martin Frobisher and the Search for the Northwest Passage
+Martin Frobisher: The Search for the Northwest Passage

 Sir Humphrey Gilbert and England’s First Colonial Vision